raviqqe/stak/doc/src/content/docs/embedding-scripts.md

 First, follow [the install instruction](install#libraries) to add Stak Scheme as dependencies in your Rust crate.

+To use native functions in Rust later, install [the `any-fn` crate](https://crates.io/crates/any-fn) which converts statically-typed functions in Rust into dynamically-typed functions as well.

 ## Preparing a Scheme script

 First, prepare a Scheme script named `src/fight.scm` as follows.